NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

   used anymore for verifying.

-> We RECOMMEND the operator to wait at least a period to be the longest TTL in the zones served by the server plus half an hour after it initiated Stage 2, before initiating Stage 3.
+> We RECOMMEND the operator to wait at least a period to be the longest TTL in the zones served by the server plus 1 hour after it initiated Stage 2, before initiating Stage 3.

-> The operator SHOULD wait at least longer than the period clients are allowed to use the same Server Cookie, which SHOULD be half an hour, see (#timestampField).
+> The operator SHOULD wait at least longer than the period clients are allowed to use the same Server Cookie, which SHOULD be 1 hour, see (#timestampField).

 # Cookie Algorithms {#cookieAlgorithms}